powsybl/powsybl-open-loadflow/docs/security/parameters.md

 If `false`, contingence simulation allows HVDC lines to immediatly adapt to the new angles.

+This parameter overrides the loadflow parameter with the same name.

 The default value is `true`

 ## Configuration file example